zhenghao-li/Data_Mining/EX2/Exercise2.md

 clinically conservative out of all radiologists, very closely followed by 66, since both their average predicted probabilities are the highest.
-On the other hand, radiologist 34 is the least conservative with the lowest average predicted probability recorded by both models, giving risk factors constant.
+On the other hand, radiologist 34 is the least conservative with the lowest average predicted probability, giving risk factors constant.
 Therefore, if we compare radiologist 89 to radiologist 34, we can state that radiologist 89 has a lower threshold for wanting to double-check the patient’s results compared to radiologist 34.
-These results confirm the conclusion from our first approach where we compared coefficients.
+These results confirm the conclusion from our first approach where we compared coefficients and odds.

 To confirm the results above, we also computed false negative rates and false positive rates for each radiologist.
 If a radiologist has the